 The shows presented here are mostly traditional Chinese, Korean and Thai dance and classical music, Thai folk dance and music and a number of astounding puppet shows.
 However, the theatre is also host to the annual Miss Thailand beauty pageant and live music concerts as diverse from that of rock to jazz.

-Bangkok Art and Culture Centre is a contemporary art museum, located in the center of downtown Bangkok on 939 Rama1 Road, Wangmai, Pathumwan.
+Bangkok Art and Culture Centre is a contemporary art museum, located in the centre of downtown Bangkok on 939 Rama1 Road, Wangmai, Pathumwan.
 Its landmark is that of an enormous seated white statue of what appears to be a type of space-woman.
-The centre's interior has modern design features with a spectacular circular center space as the main entry hall.
+The centre's interior has modern design features with a spectacular circular centre space as the main entry hall.

 To get there take the Sky Train to the National Stadium Station.
-The 3rd floor entrance is connected to the Bangkok Art and Culture Centre.
-Opposite is the famous MBK Shopping Mall and the Siam Discovery Centres.
+The 3rd-floor entrance is connected to the Bangkok Art and Culture Centre.
+And opposite this centre is the famous MBK Shopping Mall and the Siam Discovery Centres.